This article explains the top health benefits of oatmeal to help you make an informed decision about adding this tasty food to your regular meal plan.

 9. Lowers the risk of colon cancer

-The bran and germ in oats are rich in vitamin E, copper, selenium, and zinc, which are anti-carcinogenic compounds.
+Also, the bran and germ in oats are rich in vitamin E, copper, selenium, and zinc, which are anti-carcinogenic compounds.

-Also, oatmeal is rich in dietary fiber.
+Additionally, oatmeal is rich in dietary fiber.
 According to research, the high fiber content in whole grains can help reduce insulin resistance which is one of the culprits in the development of colon cancer.

 10. Boosts the immune system